yixinwei-oracle/Green-Button-Workshop/java-management/install-management-agent-script/install-management-agent-script.md

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have requested workshop reservation on LiveLabs.
+* A running compute instance with preloaded Java Runtimes and Java applications (already created for you) that you will be monitoring.

-## Task 1: Prepare installation script for Management Agent installation
+## Task 1: Transfer installation script to the compute instance

+> **Note:** The following tasks make use of OCI Cloud Shell to SSH into the compute instance.
+You can also use your own preferred command line interface to perform the same tasks, however we recommend using OCI Cloud Shell instead if your local machine has network restrictions and proxies preventing SSH connections.

 1. Click the Cloud Shell icon in the Console header.
-This icon is accessible from mostly all the OCI Console pages.

   ![image of location of Cloud Shell icon](images/oci-cloud-shell-navigate.png)